LGBTQ+ Orlando Travel Guide

 This annual tradition invites you to wear a red shirt to Magic Kingdom on the first Saturday in June, inspired by the original 30 or 40 people with “kindred spirits” that bravely met at Magic Kingdom back in 1991.
 Their courage that started as a social gathering has grown to become one of the longest running, most iconic events in LGBTQ+ history.

 Annual Pulse Remembrance Ceremony

-Taking place virtually in 2020, this event is designed to spread messages of love, unity, acceptance, courage and strength throughout the community.
-It normally takes place at the Pulse Interim Memorial, which honors the 49 lives lost on June 12, 2016, and is open throughout the year.
+This event is designed to spread messages of love, unity, acceptance, courage and strength throughout the community.
+It traditionally takes place at the Pulse Interim Memorial, which honors the 49 lives lost on June 12, 2016, and is open throughout the year.